Brumby Horse Feral Horse

 The brumby is a herbivorous placental mammal characterised by a strong, muscular body and long slender legs with one-toed, oval-shaped hooves and a long tail.
 It has a long thick neck and large elongated head with teeth specialized for grazing.
 An adult brumby stands between 1.3 to 1.6 meters tall and weighs an average of 600 to 900 kilograms.
 Its coat may be short-haired and come in various colours such as white, black, red, brown, and yellow.
 It may also have varied patterns like pinto spots or splotches.
 Brumbies have excellent eyesight, hearing, and sense of smell.
 Male and female brumbies are similar in appearance and size.

 Brumbies are crepuscular–being most active during the morning and evening and resting during the hottest parts of the day.
 A brumby's life expectancy is 20-30 years.

 Brumby Behaviour How Do Brumbies Behave?

 Brumbies, like all horses, are social mammals.
 They form herds with a social hierarchy.
 Typically, these herds are composed of 5 to 11 mares, 1 to 4 stallions, and their offspring.
-At the top of the hierarchy is an alpha male, followed by other males, then females with young, non-reproductive females, and finally juveniles.
-Alpha males are usually found at the rear of the herd, but in the presence of a threat, they will move to the front to manage the situation.
-This may range from fleeing to standing its ground and fighting off the threat by kicking and biting its opponent.
+At the top of the hierarchy is an alpha male, followed by other males, females with young, non-reproductive females, and juveniles.
+Alpha males are usually at the rear of the herd, but in the presence of a threat, they will move to the front to manage the situation.
+This may range from fleeing to standing its ground and fighting off the danger by kicking and biting its opponent.

 Brumby Habitat Where Do Brumbies Live?